DGE Faculty Award for Excellence in Graduate Student Mentoring

 Faculty must be nominated by a primary and secondary nominator for consideration.
 The primary nominator must be a CURRENT graduate student or FORMER graduate student who has graduated within the past two years.
 A student can nominate a faculty member regardless of whether that person serves as their primary formal advisor.
 The secondary nominator can be a current or former graduate student, faculty, or staff.

+Submissions must be made through the nomination form.
 The nomination requires TWO* signed Letters of Support as file attachments.
 Letters of support should not exceed 800 words and must be submitted as either a Word document or PDF file.

 *Additional supporters (beyond the two nominators) may cosign a letter since additional files will not be accepted.